Reading Specialist, M.Ed.

 Contact: Lisa K. Richardson, Ph.D.

 The UAS Reading Specialist program has gained national recognition by the International Reading Association since 2004.
+The International Literacy Association renewed recognition for the program in 2015.

 - A completed graduate application and $60 nonrefundable application fee.